 * Year in school/sport: Junior guard on the girls basketball team.

 * What has competing in athletics taught you?
-“It’s taught me leadership and working well with others and cooperating with other people.”
+“It’s really taught me to play as a team and what a team really is.”

 * What are your post-high-school plans?
-“Go to college and possibly play basketball.”
-She’s thinking about majoring in chemistry.
+“Probably go to a four-year college and playing basketball.”
+As for a major, she’s thinking about “something with children, like teaching elementary (school).”